luisespino/Coronavirus_2020_11/2020-11/README.md

 <img src="https://user-images.githubusercontent.com/37234131/99012125-45c3d380-2513-11eb-9b7b-dfc598ee209c.PNG" width="400">
 </p>

+For the analysis of cases in the United States, the following page was taken as a reference, from which the data of the first 218 days were taken.
+[COVID-19 in the US for 218 days](https://espanol.cdc.gov/coronavirus/2019-ncov/cases-updates/previouscases.html)

 ... more articles from students (the order of the articles will be defined by the professor)